asuzukosi/asuzukosi/README.md

 Here are some ideas to get you started:
 -->
-I’m currently working on autonomous agents and emboddied intelligence using python, c++, c, arm assembly I’m looking to collaborate on various projects on my repository .AI, Robotics and Quantum computing keep me up at night
+I’m currently working on ai infra and emboddied intelligence using python, c++, c, arm assembly I’m looking to collaborate on various projects on my repository .AI, Robotics and Quantum computing keep me up at night